 This report was prepared exclusively within the framework of the requirements stipulated in article 540 of the Consolidated text of the Corporate Enterprises Act and CNMV Circulars on ICFR description in Annual Corporate Governance Reports.

 ERNST & YOUNG, S.L.

-(Signature on the original in Spanish)
+(signed in the original version)

 Alfonso Balea López

-30 de mayo de 2023
+29 de mayo de 2024